rainforestapp/rainforest-orb/README.md

 #### Default behavior
 If no `conflict` parameter is passed in, then no active runs will be canceled.

-### `crowd`
+### `execution_method`
-The crowd to use for this run.
+The execution method to use for this run.
 #### Type
 `enum`
 #### Allowed values
 Value | Behavior | Requirements
 --- | --- | ---
-`default` | Run against our global crowd of testers.
 `automation` | Run against our automation agent. | - All tests in the run group are written with the Visual Editor.<br />- No tests use a Tester Instruction/Confirmation action.
+`crowd` | Run against our global crowd of testers.
 `automation_and_crowd` | Run against our automation agent where possible, fall back to the crowd of testers.
-`on_premise_crowd` | Run against your internal testers. | - On-premise is enabled for your account.
+`on_premise` | Run against your internal testers. | - On-premise is enabled for your account.
 #### Default behavior
-If no `crowd` parameter is passed in, the created run will run against the run group's default crowd.
+If no `execution_method` parameter is passed in, the created run will run against the run group's default execution method.

 ### `release`
 A string used to link a run to a release (for example, a `git` SHA or tag, a version number, a code name)